William O'Brien Lindsay: Sporting career

 Like his older brothers, Lindsay was educated at Harrow School.
-He played for the school cricket team for three years, captaining it in 1928, his final year, when he averaged 55 runs per innings. also representing a combined Public Schools side.
+He played for the school cricket team for three years, captaining it in 1928, his final year, when he averaged 55 runs per innings. also representing a combined Public Schools team.
 He went on to Balliol College, Oxford, and began playing for the Oxford University Cricket Club, making his first-class debut in June 1929, against Gloucestershire.
 A wicket-keeper and right-handed top-order batsman, Lindsay went on to play three more first-class games during the 1929 season – two for Oxford (against the Free Foresters and Lancashire), and one for Scotland, his father's place of residence.
 His sole appearance for Scotland came against the touring South African team, which was completed within two days as Scotland lost by an innings.

 Lindsay played only once at first-class level during the 1930 season, but the following year made five first-class appearances for Oxford, including in the annual University Match against Cambridge University (played at Lord's).
 He also made two County Championship appearances for Kent, against Warwickshire and Middlesex within the space of five days.
 He kept wicket and opened the batting (with Colin Fairservice) against Warwickshire, but Les Ames, the county's usual wicket-keeper, returned against Middlesex, with Lindsay playing solely as a batsman.
 In 1932, Lindsay played in another five first-class fixtures for the university, and against Lancashire scored 63 runs, his first and only half-century.
-His season included matches against two touring international teams, the Indians and the South Americans, with his game against the South American composite side being his final first-class match.
+His season included matches against two touring international teams, the Indians and the South Americans, with his game against the South American composite team being his final first-class match.